waffle-iron/dxrx-aud/README.md

 # note:  we don't want to use the --save option here.
 # nightwatch, starrynight, etc are VERY large (as in ~1GB and 50k files large)
 # install these pkgs independently in the environments where it's needed
-meteor npm install nightwatch starrynight chromedriver phantomjs selenium-standalone-jar
+meteor npm install nightwatch starrynight chromedriver phantomjs-prebuilt selenium-standalone-jar

 ## run validation tests (using nightwatch)
 meteor npm run-script nightwatch